arachne-threat-intel/thread/CONTRIBUTING.md

 Arachne Digital uses Slack to discuss everything to do with our open source projects.
 To get access, please email contact[at]arachne[dot]digital with a bit about who you are and how you would like to contribute.

-## Getting started

-* Is there anything we've not already said that someone needs to know to help them get started?

 ## Types of contributions

 Thread welcomes contributions from individuals with diverse skills and backgrounds.
 You can contribute to Thread in various ways, depending on your interests.
 Below is a non exhuastive list of some of the different types of contributions you can make: